 Earlier this month, I carved out a bit of time to bring my vision for a small-scale styled birthday party to life.
 I’m prepping all of the feature details behind the scenes, so keep an eye out for the full reveal in the next week or so (with photos by Liz Cook!), but essentially it centered on the idea of an outdoor tablescape under a grove of trees strung with café lights, white linens, gold flatware, bright pops of color and touches of pattern.
 The pièce de résistance?
-A massive flower arrangement lovingly crafted by Elisha Dudley, owner of Petal Flower Co.
+A massive flower arrangement lovingly crafted by freelance florist, Elisha Dudley.

 After working with Elisha to safely transport the flowers from her home studio to the shoot location about 20 minutes away using a box and towels (as pictured), I just had to ask her onto the blog today to pass along her tips to you all as well.
 Even if photoshoots and faux parties aren’t in your everyday repertoire, real birthday celebrations, DIY weddings, baby showers, and open houses probably are.
 So read on for Elisha’s suggestions for guaranteeing the safe arrival of your delicate floral centerpieces and bouquets.